LSU Tigers men's basketball: Matt McMahon era (2022–2026)

 The Tigers struggled in McMahon's inaugural season, suffering through a 15-game losing streak in January and February before ending it by defeating Vanderbilt.
 LSU finished 14–19 overall and last in the SEC at 2–16.
+Matt Mcmahon's LSU coaching tenure was underwhelming not making the NCAA tournament once in his 4 seasons there. going 15-17 in his last season at LSU. with LSU hiring former coach Will Wade on March 26th, 2026.
+Will Wade is set to coach the Tigers for the upcoming 2026-2027 season.